 Rain jacket.
 While there are many great rain jackets on the market, I personally wear Columbia’s lightweight rain shells ($40).
 They pack down super small, are lightweight enough for hot weather, and keep you dry in an unexpected rainstorm.

 Travel umbrella.
 Pick something lightweight and compact, like the Repel Easy Touch Umbrella ($22).

 Bug spray.
 Rain = mosquitoes, since they breed in pockets of still water.
 While I’d love to use some all-natural, organic bug spray, it never works for me (I’m like a mosquito magnet).
 I travel with Ben’s 30% deet, which is super effective and comes in a carry-on friendly 3.4 oz bottle.
 You can also buy it year-round at your local REI.

 Some (Not All) Attractions May Close Because of Weather

 We spent our first few days in San Ignacio; typically a great jumping off point for exploring nearby Mayan Ruins or the Actun Tunichil Muknal (aka ATM) cave.
 Unfortunately, heavy rains meant we couldn’t reach either (even though others had been there just days before).

 Still, many of the bigger attractions were still easily accessible -- like Cockscomb Jaguar Sanctuary and the Blue Hole.
-We ended up taking a day trip over the border to see Guatemala’s famed Tikal ruins instead (it's actually easier to get to from San Ignacio, Belize than it is from Antigua or Guatemala City, Guatemala).
+We ended up taking a day trip over the border to see Guatemala’s famed Tikal ruins instead (it's actually easier to get to Tikal from San Ignacio, Belize than it is from Antigua or Guatemala City, Guatemala).
 Definitely not a bad alternative.

-While you’ll probably find plenty to do regardless of the weather, it can affect access to some of Belize’s attractions.
+While you’ll find plenty to do regardless of the weather, it can affect access to some of Belize’s attractions.
 Be prepared to be flexible.